XiangruL/Operating-Systems/README.md

 - We encounterd one obscure TLB miss error (vaddr: 0x4) after we finished first version of swapping.
 This error shows up occasionally in forkbomb and bigfork test.
 After half-day debug, we found this corner case which causes this error:
   1. Process `P1` uses malloc to allocate a new page, but memory is full at this time, so kernel decides to evict one page `page i` from process `P2` and it must mark `page i` as `isbusy` before using `VOP_WRITE` to swap it out.
 Since `VOP_WRITE` needs semaphore to ensure only one thread can enter this critical section, `P1` must release coremap spinlock before `VOP` operation, then acuqire it after `VOP` finished
   2. Process `P2` acquires coremap spinlock successfully right after `P1` released it, and it uses `as_destroy` to destroy its own addrspace.
 The first `i-1` pages are `not busy` and are destroyed without waiting, but `P2` finds out that `page_i.isbusy == true`, so it' gonna wait on `page i` and release coremap spinlock
   3. Process `P3` gets the spinlock and uses malloc to allocate a new page.
 It also finds out memory is full.
-And It so happens that kernel decides to evict one page `page j` from process `P2`
+And It so happens that kernel decides to evict another page, `page j`, from process `P2`
-  4. In this version of virtual memory, we set a tmp pointer to target process's page table head, and search target page table entry recursively.
+  4. In this version of virtual memory, we set a tmp pointer which points to process's page table head, and search target page table entry in this page table list.
 But now `P3`'s tmp pointer is `NULL` because `P2`'s page table head is destroyed by itself.
 And right after page table entry searching finished, swap-out uses `KASSERT(tmp->pt_pas == PAGE_SIZE * victim)` to ensure that it finds the right page
   5. In our design, `pt_pas` is second element in page table entry structure, the first is `pt_vas`, and both sizes are 4B.
 So `tmp(NULL/KVaddr:0x0)->pt_pas` is `0x4`, and since it's a `NULL` pointer, it will assert at this line: `TLB miss, vaddr: 0x4`
 - Solution to this error: add relevant page table entry in each coremap entry